 Meade had reason to be cautious.
-His army was tired and battered from the previous three days of battle.
+The intense three-day battle had exhausted and battered his army.
 Unsure of the extent of the damages inflicted upon the Confederates, Meade also needed time to gather information to determine if Lee intended to withdraw to Virginia or to make another stand north of the Potomac.
-Finally, Meade was hampered by overriding orders to guard against a possible Rebel assault on Washington and Baltimore.
+Finally, overriding orders to guard against a possible Rebel assault on Washington and Baltimore confounded Meade.

 On July 6, 1863, Union Brigadier General John Buford launched an ill-fated cavalry assault against Imboden at Williamsport.
 The Confederate general summoned enough artillery and defenders to hold off a three-hour Federal onslaught, saving the Rebel stores and wounded from being captured.
 On the same day, Brigadier General Judson Kilpatrick’s Union cavalry division tried unsuccessfully for six hours to dislodge Major General J. E. B. Stuart’s cavalry from Hagerstown, about eight miles east of Williamsport.
 Following the failed Union assaults on July 6, the Federal cavalry fell back to Boonsboro, along the National Road roughly twelve miles southeast of Hagerstown and Williamsport.

-When Lee arrived at Williamsport on July 7, the river remained too high to cross, so he went to work bolstering the Confederate defensive line as the remainder of his army moved southwest to join him.
+When Lee arrived at Williamsport on July 7, the river remained too high to cross, so he went to work bolstering the Confederate defensive line as the rest of his army moved southwest to join him.
 Lee also ordered Stuart’s cavalry to advance upon the Union cavalry at Boonsboro to prevent the Yankees from gaining control of the South Mountain passes, hindering Meade’s access to the Confederate army stranded at Williamsport.

 On July 8, 1863, Stuart advanced toward Boonsboro with four cavalry brigades.
 The action began when Brigadier General William E. “Grumble” Jones’s brigade encountered Federal pickets near Beaver Creek about 4.5 miles north of Boonsboro.
-As the Confederates pushed forward they met the Kilpatrick and Buford’s combined Union forces at about 11 a.m. on rain-soaked, muddy fields outside of town.
+As the Confederates pushed forward, they met the Kilpatrick and Buford’s combined Union forces at about 11 a.m. on drenched and muddy fields outside of town.

 Combined casualties at the Battle of Boonsboro totaled about 100.